kubeedge/website/docs/developer/troubleshooting.md

 **Where to find pod logs**

-To access pod logs:
+**To access pod logs**:

-Connect to the edge node.
+- Connect to the edge node.

-Use one of the following methods:
+- Use one of the following methods:

-Check the log files under /var/log/pods.
+1) Check the log files under /var/log/pods.

-Use Docker to view container logs:
+2) Use Docker to view container logs:

 ```bash
 docker logs <container-id>